 In terms of the implementations of the interface, you can either leave the field to accept any known about implementation, or you can restrict it to only accept some implementations (see "implementation-classes" metadata extension).
 If you are leaving it to accept any persistable implementation class, then you need to be careful that such implementations are known to DataNucleus at the point of encountering the interface field.
 By this we mean, DataNucleus has to have encountered the metadata for the implementation so that it can allow for the implementation when handling the field.
-You can force DataNucleus to know about a persistable class by using an autostart mechanism, or using persistence.xml.
+You can force DataNucleus to know about a persistable class by using persistence.xml to specify the classes.